ArenKDesai/Aren-s-Notes/Intro to Operating Systems/Processes.md

 2. Ready: prepared to run but not yet executed
 3. Blocked: executed some operation and waiting for an external event before it can continue running Moving from ready to running means a process has been scheduled, while running to ready means descheduled.
 These decisions are made by an OS scheduler.
+A process list contains information about all processes in the system, and each entry is found in a process control block (PCB).

 The register context holds the contents of registers for a stopped process.